kokwoo/main/User-Guide.md

 To undo your previous operation, use the command `undo`.
 The most recently made change will then be reverted.

 To obtain the id of your events or tasks, use any view or search command listed below.
-The ids of your events or tasks are unique and are necessary for their updating and deletion.
+The ids of your events or tasks are unique for each item and necessary for their updating and deletion.

 To exit Tempo, use the command `exit`.